ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 **`<literal>`**

-The `<literal>` tag is not yet supported in eZ Platform.
+The `<literal>` tag isn't yet supported in eZ Platform.
 For more information about this, please have a look at [EZP-29328](https://issues.ibexa.co/browse/EZP-29328) and [EZP-29027](https://issues.ibexa.co/browse/EZP-29027).

 When you're ready to migrate your eZ Publish XmlText content to the eZ Platform RichText format and start using pure eZ Platform setup, start the conversion script without the `--dry-run` option.
 Execute the following from &lt;new-ez-root&gt;: